 Holy Thursday, Good Friday and the Easter Vigil make up the Easter Triduum, a single celebration of Paschal Mystery spread over three days, the center and high point of which is the Easter Vigil.
 For more info please click here.

-For further information on special events at the Abbey, such as, the Trinity Institute Conference and the arts & crafts fair, please click here.
+For further information on special events at the Abbey, such as, the Blessing of the Animals and the arts & crafts fair, please click here.

 Walk the Labyrinth

 An opportunity to walk in the outdoors during a personal silent meditation is provided at the Abbey Labyrinth.
 Located on the hill across from the Tower, the Labyrinth is available anytime.
 See the brochure provided in a box on the site for a guide to your meditation.